 Rule 1.2: Organization and policy and procedure.
 Miss.
-Code Ann. §37-154-3 provides that the SLDS Governing Board shall be composed of a representative from each agency or entity providing data to the system and that each agency or entity will appoint their representative to sit on the Governing Board.
-For the two (2) years following July 1, 2013, the State Workforce Investment Board Chair will also serve as Chair of the SLDS Governing Board.
-In subsequent years, the SLDS Governing Board will elect a chair from among its members.
+Code Ann. §37-154-3 provides for the SLDS Governing Board to be composed of a representative designated from each agency or entity providing data to the system, and others as determined by the Board, in accordance with Board Rules and Regulations.
 The Chair of the SLDS Governing Board will serve a two-year term.
 The Chair will appoint a vice-chair.
 Half of all board members shall be a quorum.
 The chairman shall be responsible for ensuring official minutes of each meeting are kept.